Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Decision-Making Behavior Evaluation

 \section{Decision-Making Behavior Evaluation}

-Based on the above economic frameworks, we mainly adopt the three-series lottery-choice experiment developed by \citet{Tanaka2010RiskMeasure} to get a reliable PT parameter measurement.
+\paragraph{Experimental setup.} Based on the above economic frameworks, we adopt the three-series lottery-choice experiment developed by~\citet{Tanaka2010RiskMeasure} to get a reliable PT parameter measurement.
 Series 1 and 2 are designed to elicit risk preference ($\sigma$) and probability weighting ($\gamma$), while series 3 is designed for loss aversion ($\lambda$).
 The prospect settings are shown in Appendix \ref{app:prospect-settings}, and the prompt design is in Appendix \ref{app:prompt-design}.
+The experiment setup hyperparameters are summarized in Appendix~\ref{app:experiment-hyperparameters}.

-Each lottery consists of two option: a relatively safer option K with lower risk, and a riskier option U. The agent is asked to directly choose from option K and U based on its risk preference.

-After sampling 256 times for each question, we count the portion of choosing option K for each lottery.
+Each lottery consists of two options: a safe option K and a riskier option U. The agent is asked to directly choose between options K and U based on its risk preference.
+After sampling $\eta$ times for each question, we count the portion of choosing option K for each lottery.
 Then we define the predicted probability of choosing option K for each lottery as follows:

-where $\text{EUDIFF} = u(\text{K}) - u(\text{U})$ is the difference in the distorted utility of prospect K and U under prospect theory.
-We choose the sigmoid function as it is a usual setting in economic studies, e.g., \citet{chakravarty2009recursive}.
-We add up the Bernoulli log-likelihood for all 35 lotteries as the negative log-likelihood function, and run MLE with this function to estimate $\sigma, \lambda \text{ and } \gamma$.
+where ${\Delta EU} = u(\text{K}) - u(\text{U})$ is the difference in the distorted utility of prospect K and U under prospect theory.
+We choose the sigmoid function as it is a standard formulation in economic studies~\citep{chakravarty2009recursive}.

-To get \textbf{confidence intervals}, we use a bootstrap method \cite{Efron1979Bootstrap} by generating simulated datasets through binomial sampling from predicted probabilities derived from the original parameter estimates.
+\paragraph{PT Parameters and Confidence Intervals.} We add up the Bernoulli log-likelihood for all $M$ lotteries as the negative log-likelihood function, and run Maximum Likelihood Estimation (MLE) with this function to estimate $\sigma, \lambda \text{ and } \gamma$.
+To get the confidence intervals, we use a bootstrap method~\citep{Efron1979Bootstrap} by generating simulated datasets through binomial sampling from predicted probabilities derived from the original parameter estimates.
 Specifically, for each observation $i$, we sample $\tilde{y}_i \sim \text{Binomial}(n=1, p=\hat{p}_i)$ where $\hat{p}_i$ is the predicted probability.
-The model parameter standard deviation $\sigma_{\hat{\theta}}$ is estimated from the bootstrap distribution, and the 95\% confidence interval is constructed using the percentile method:
+The model parameter standard deviation $\sigma_{\hat{\theta}}$ is estimated from the bootstrap distribution, and the $(1-\alpha)$ confidence interval is constructed using the percentile method:

 where $\hat{\theta}_{(\alpha)}^*$ denotes the $\alpha$-quantile of the bootstrap parameter estimates.
 This approach accounts for parameter uncertainty in finite samples.